irs1318dev/irs1318_2019/Robot Programming Guide.md

 When there are sensors being read, often we will want to incorporate the data that they return into the running of tasks as a part of macros and autonomous routines.
 In order to support that, we must add getter functions so that the tasks can access the values that were read from the sensors.
 These functions just simply return the value that was read during the readSensors function.

 ### Writing Macros and Autonomous Routines
 Macros and Autonomous routines both involve control tasks.
-These tasks control the robot through setting Operations.
-For more advanced tasks, they can read the current state of the robot by running the functions that expose sensors on the Mechanism.
+These tasks control the robot through setting Analog/Digital Operations.
+For more advanced tasks, they can read the current state of the robot by running the functions that expose values that are read from sensors on the Mechanism.

 #### Writing Control Tasks
 Tasks are used to control operations or groups of operations that run until a certain condition is met.
 A task is a class that implements the IControlTask interface, and typically extends from the ControlTaskBase or TimedTask class.
 Tasks are named based on the sort of action they perform (e.g. RaiseElevator) combined with "Task", such as RaiseElevatorTask.
 It should be placed within the controltasks folder (which is within the driver folder) with the other tasks.